 Everyone wants their kids to excel.
-Help your children succeed and encourage learning through a growth mindset.
-Here are three ideas to do just that.
+Help your children succeed with these 3 surprising ways to encourage learning through a growth mindset.

 We see kids reading notches above grade level and not putting up a fight with worksheets.
 They’re driven with curiosity and asking questions.
 And they like learning.

 This isn’t the work of a Tiger Mom.
 The kids aren’t necessarily gifted, either.
 So how do they do it?

 I wanted the answers to these questions myself.

 I have no intention of pushing my kids to the brink of stress and madness.
 But I also believe we sometimes shortchange our kids’ potential.
 They’re often more capable of more than adults give them credit for.